implico/sass-core/README.md

 * utilities: clearfix, font-face, placeholder styling

 ## Installation
-T.B.C. - via Bower
+* Bower install
+Add `sass-core` to your `bower.json` dependencies

+* Manual install
+Unpack the contents of `dist` directory to the desired dir

+*First* include [SASS Breakpoint] file, then SASS-core file.

 ## Manual
 By default, sass-core uses the [SASS Breakpoint][sass-breakpoint] and [mobile first approach](http://www.google.com/search?q=mobile+first).
-The predefined in `_config.scss` breakpoints are (you can change any options by setting variables before importing the framework):
+The predefined in `_config.scss` breakpoints are (you can change any options by setting variables before importing the framework SASS file):
 * main, defined as min-width: `mobile`, `tablet`, `desktop` (when you want to target viewport with at least specified width)
 * main, defined as exact ranges: `mobile-ex`, `tablet-ex`, `desktop-ex` (when you want to target only the specified range)
 * auxiliary (small and large variations), defined as exact ranges: `mobile-sm`, `mobile-lg`, `tablet-sm`, `tablet-lg`, `desktop-sm`, `desktop-lg`